 The Open Heart Project was created to help you learn to meditate, stabilize your practice as an everyday part of your life and, if you wish, to go further by applying the insights of practice to every part of your life.

 As a meditation practitioner, you will find that it is good for your health, relationships, and creativity.
 But the benefits do not stop there.
 As you practice with consistency your life changes in surprising ways.
 You soften—first toward yourself, and then to others.
 You discover authenticity, bravery, and joy you may not have thought yourself capable of.

-When you sign up for this free newsletter, you’ll receive two emails per week from me.
-Each email contains a 10-minute meditation video plus a second video with a “dharma talk,” insights or suggestions about how to stabilize your practice.
-I hope you’ll give it a try!
+BASIC.
+When you sign up for this free newsletter, you’ll receive one email per week from Susan.
+Each email contains a brand new 10-minute meditation video preceded by a brief “dharma talk,” where I answer common questions and make suggestions for how to stabilize your practice.

 Here is what is extraordinary about the Open Heart Project: it is the most complete meditation practice I’ve found online.
 A complete practice includes a “tripod” of support – often called the “triple gem.”
 One needs (1) strong practice, (2) the support of community, and (3) a teacher who can transmit energy and insight to students through relationship.
 Growth takes all three: practice, community, teacher.
 But how can one possibly have the feel of a authentic spiritual community or a vibrant teacher relationship in this setting?

 The OHP succeeds by supplying brilliantly clear instruction in a method, and supporting us to actually DO the practice.